gengchaogit/llm_speedtest/README_en.md

 ### 1. Local Run

-1. Save the `index.html` file to your local computer.
+1.  **Choose your preferred version**:
+    *   For English interface by default: Download `LLM_Speed_Test_Tool_v1.8_EN.html`
+    *   For Chinese interface by default: Download `本地大模型推理速度测试工具v1.8.html`
-2. Open the `index.html` file with any modern browser (e.g., Chrome, Firefox, Edge).
+2. Open the HTML file with any modern browser (e.g., Chrome, Firefox, Edge).
 No additional installation or server is required.
+3.  **Language Toggle**: Click the language toggle button (with purple gradient) in the top-right corner to switch between English and Chinese at any time.
+Your preference is saved automatically.

 ### 2. Configure Parameters